-Attendance for the Black Masculinity Course is mandatory.
+Attendance as specified at the beginning of the semester by Dr. Adejumo for Black Masculinity Course is mandatory!
 Students are responsible for satisfying all academic objectives as defined by Dr. Adejumo.
-Absences count from the first-class meeting.
-In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
-Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
-Three or more unexcused absences in the course will result in at minimum a 10% or more deduction from your final letter grade as determined by Dr. Adejumo.
+Absences count from the first class meeting.
+In general, acceptable reasons for absence from or failure to participate in class via web cam include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, and professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
+Absences from the webinar lectures for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
+Three or more unexcused absences in the course can result in a drop in grade at the discretion of Dr. Adejumo.